 Professional teaching artists are:

-- Able to teach their art form(s) which includes skills such as organization, classroom management, public speaking, and knowledge of how various educational systems operate (schools, social service agencies, juvenile detention centers, community centers, etc.)
+- Able to teach their art form(s) which includes skills such as organization, classroom management, public speaking, curriculum development, learning practices development, 21st-century skills development, and knowledge of how various educational systems operate (schools, social service agencies, juvenile detention centers, community centers, etc.)

-- Business-minded, possessing the ability to self-market, work within a budget, and deliver projects on time and in the manner proposed
+- Able to self-market, work within a budget, and deliver projects on time and in the manner proposed

 - Great communicators and able to facilitate conversations with teachers, community leaders, and other individuals through the process of creating and designing educational projects

-Teaching artists are an invaluable resource for schools and communities and greatly contribute to the overall process of learning.
 There are three (3) types of programs that can be offered by teaching artists: Arts Curriculum, Arts Integration, and Arts Appreciation.
+STS Guidelines.

-- Arts Curriculum deepens student understanding and participation in a specific art form through lesson(s) based on national standards and/or state curriculum standards in the arts.
+- Arts Curriculum deepens student understanding and participation in a specific art form through lesson(s) based on National Core Arts Standards and/or Tennessee Academic Standards for Fine Arts.
 Instruction is experiential and hands-on, with an emphasis on artistic skills, techniques, and vocabulary.
 Assessment of student learning is based on process over product.
 Lesson plan sample is required.
-Grants requiring roster artist for this program include: Student Ticket Subsidy, Arts Education Artist-in-Residence, and Arts Education Mini-Grants.

 - Arts Integration provides interdisciplinary residencies that authentically connect arts and non-arts curriculum standards.
-National standards and/or Tennessee State Curriculum Standards are used.
+National Core Arts Standards and/or Tennessee Academic Standards for Fine Arts are used.
 Instruction is experiential and hands-on, with an emphasis on exploring a non-arts concept through the teaching of artistic skills, techniques, vocabulary, and/or social and historical context.
 Assessment of the student learning process for both arts and non-arts subjects occurs.
 Lesson plan sample is required.
-Grants requiring roster artist for this program include: Student Ticket Subsidy, Arts Education Artist-in-Residence, and Arts Education Mini-Grants.

-Various ways in which teaching artists intersect with schools and community-based organizations may include:
+Various ways in which Roster teaching artists intersect with schools and community-based organizations include:

 - short and long-term in-school and after-school residencies